emard/FleaFPGA-JTAG/readme.md

+# FleaFPGA-JTAG utility for ULX3S

+Original linux version of FleaFPGA-JTAG is patched by EMARD to work with FT231X and Lattice ECP5 FPGA.
+On ULX3S boards it uploads 1MB bitstream.vme file in about 22 seconds.

+Original readme follows:

 ## FleaFPGA-JTAG utility source (for Windows and Linux)

 ###### Based on Lattice ispVME software.
 Copyright 2008 Lattice Semiconductor Corp.
 See license.txt file.